When discussing the topic of process governance with customers, partners, and internal experts, it always boils down to the following questions:

 - More clarity around the way business processes are managed, executed and optimized.

-If you want to know more about process governance and what it could mean for your organization, watch the webinar below.
+If you want to know more about how Software AG can help your organization with process governance click below.